GlobalFishingWatch/map-client/README.md

 Server subpath over which the application will be served.
 May be empty if the application should load through relative urls, or a static path for loading through an absolute url.
 If not empty, it must start and end with a `/` character (such as `/map/`).

-#### MAPBOX_TOKEN

-Mapbox Token for Mapbox GL JS styles and sources.
-Do not use Mapbox default public token.

 #### NODE_ENV

 Environment in which the node server will run (production/development)